ptitSeb/box64/docs/USAGE.md

 #### BOX64_LD_PRELOAD
- * XXXX[:YYYYY] force loading XXXX (and YYYY...) libraries with the binary PreLoaded libs can be emulated or native, and are treated the same way as if they were comming from the binary
+ * XXXX[:YYYYY] force loading XXXX (and YYYY...) libraries with the binary PreLoaded libs can be emulated or native, and are treated the same way as if they were coming from the binary

 #### BOX64_EMULATED_LIBS *
  * XXXX[:YYYYY] force lib XXXX (and YYYY...) to be emulated (and not wrapped) Some games uses an old version of some libraries, with an ABI incompatible with native version.
-Note that LittleInferno for example is auto detected, and libvorbis.so.0 is automatical added to emulated libs, and same for Don't Starve (and Together / Server variant) that use an old SDL2 too
+Note that LittleInferno for example is auto detected, and libvorbis.so.0 is automatically added to emulated libs, and same for Don't Starve (and Together / Server variant) that use an old SDL2 too

 #### BOX64_ALLOWMISSINGLIBS *
 Allow Box64 to continue even if a library is missing.